 SIC Celebrates New Nurses at Pinning Ceremony

-Family and friends filled Joseph Deaton Gymnasium May 14 at 2:30 p.m. at Southeastern Illinois College as the Associate Degree Nursing (ADN) and Licensed Practical Nursing (LPN) classes of 2022 proudly accepted pins from their clinical instructors.
+Family and friends filled Joseph Deaton Gymnasium on May 12 at 4:00 p.m. at Southeastern Illinois College as the Associate Degree Nursing (ADN) and Licensed Practical Nursing (LPN) classes of 2023 proudly accepted pins from their clinical instructors.

 The Southeastern Illinois College nursing program began in 1955 with a class of 13 students in the lower level of Harrisburg High School.
 It was the only program of its kind in Illinois south of St. Louis at that time.
 Since then, it has grown to approximately 100 students each year.
 The Associate Degree Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).